Sir Robert Talbot, 2nd Baronet: Marriage and children

 They lived at Castlesallagh, County Wicklow.

 Baronet

 He succeeded his father as 2nd baronet Talbot of Carton on 16 March 1634.

 MP

-On 10 June 1634 Talbot was elected MP for Wicklow County in the Parliament 1634–1635.
+On 10 June 1634 Talbot was elected MP for County Wicklow in the Parliament 1634–1635.
 He was expelled from parliament for lacking respect to Thomas Wentworth, Lord Deputy.

 Irish Confederate war and Cromwellian conquest

 After the outbreak of the Irish Rebellion of 1641, Talbot joined the Irish Catholic Confederates and was a leading member of the Moderate Faction on the Supreme Council.
 He served as an officer in the Leinster Army.
 In July 1651, during the Cromwellian conquest of Ireland he was forced to surrender Athlone to the advancing English Republican forces under Charles Coote.
 His lands were forfeited at the defeat.
 Under the Act of Settlement 1662 he recovered most of his lands.

 Death and succession

 In or after 1671, he died and was succeeded by his nephew Sir William Talbot, 3rd Baronet, who would be the last of the Carton baronets.